(VIDEO) US releases aerial footage of the largest non-nuclear bomb hitting ISIS tunnel

 “Assessment of the casualties to ISIS-K is in the process,” they concluded.

-On Friday, Commander of the U.S. Forces Afghanistan (USFOR-A) General John Nicholson spoke to reporters from Afghanistan’s Government Media Information Center.
+Commander of the U.S. Forces Afghanistan (USFOR-A) General John Nicholson spoke to reporters from Afghanistan’s Government Media Information Center.

 “This was the right weapon against the right target,” Gen. Nicholson said, before emphasizing the brutality of the ISIS-K fighters.

 The GBU-43/B Massive Ordnance Air Blast was dropped from the cargo door of an United States Air Force Lockheed MC-130 and struck an ISIS-K cave and tunnel system, which had been created by Mujahideen fighters in the 1980’s.

 The bomb was dropped just days after U.S. Army Special Forces soldier, Army Staff Sgt.
 Mark R. De Alencar was killed by small arms fire in Nangarhar Province.

 The GBU-43/B Massive Ordnance Air Blast wasfirst tested in March 2003, just a few short days before the Iraq War began.